 As Spring Turns to Summer

-This is the final American Robin News Update for spring 2020.
-Thank you for following along and helping us track American Robin spring migration.
-Keep sharing your observations throughout the summer.
+This is the final American Robin News Update for spring 2021.
+Thank you for following along and sharing your observations.
+Keep reporting general observations and nesting behavior of American Robins throughout the summer months.

 Signs of Nesting Season Abound

-Nesting behavior is being widely reported.
-Keep your eyes peeled for nests, eggs, babies and fledglings!
+Nesting behavior is still being widely reported.
+Keep your eyes peeled for nests, eggs, nestlings, and fledglings!

 Keep Reporting and Stay Tuned!

-Even though the American Robin News Updates are ending for the season, you can still report general observations and nesting behavior of robins until the end of July.
-You can also participate in other Journey North projects throughout the rest of spring and early summer.
-Report your sightings of hummingbirds, monarchs, songbirds such as orioles, and much more.
+While news updates are ending for the season, you can still report general observations and nesting behavior of American Robins until the end of July.
+You can also participate in other Journey North projects such as monarch butterflies and hummingbirds throughout early summer.